kubewarden/docs/docs/security/threat-model.md

 **Mitigation**
 N/A

-I don't think Kubewarden can help on this

 ## Threat ID 18 - Attacker uses policies to send confidential data from  admission requests to external systems
 An attacker is able to configure a policy that listens to admission requests and